tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-instance-ids.md

 ## Scale set VM names

 Virtual Machine Scale Sets will generate a unique name for each VM in the scale set.
 This name is used as part of the unique resource identifier for Azure ARM resources.
-The maximum length of the instance resource name is 64 characters.
-The naming convention differs by orchestration mode:
+The maximum length of the instance resource name is 64 characters (Uniform Orchestration) or 44 characters (Flexible Orchestration).
+The naming conventions differ by orchestration mode:

 * Flexible orchestration mode instance name: `{scale-set-name}_{8-char-guid}`
 * Uniform orchestration mode instance name: `{scale-set-name}_{instance-id}`